 The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
-The notes follow the financial statements and can be found on pages 31 to 77 of this report.
+The notes follow the financial statements and can be found on pages 31 to 80 of this report.
 The supplemental combining schedules of this report provide additional information about South Beach Harbor (SBH).

-Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2020 and 2019
+Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2021 and 2020

+Certain reclassification has been made to prior year amounts to conform to current year presentation.
 The following is a presentation of condensed financial information derived from the financial statements.